Science Library

 Wild Horses of the Chilcotin: Their History and Future

-Wayne McCrory takes us on a remarkable journey through the 400-year history of the Tˆsilhqot’in people’s sacred Qiyus (Cayuse).
+Wayne McCrory takes us on a journey through the 400-year history of the Tˆsilhqot’in people’s sacred Qiyus (Cayuse).
 Championing the right of these horses to exist as a natural component of the ecosystem, McCrory illuminates the archaic and outdated thinking and laws that must change.

 May 2023